 Aside from the GAAP metrics, the tool also measures valuation with respect to Non-GAAP metrics, including the company-adjusted EBIT and Free Cash Flow.

-Get the Ford Valuation spreadsheet for only $9.90 now!
+Get the Ford Valuation & Dividend Safety Spreadsheet for only $9.90 now!

 Read Here About The T&Cs Before Making The Purchase